csnestic/PlaybackRecord/README.md

 record [optional: filename] - current version will record 10 seconds of audio and create a .wav file with the given filename or call the file recording.wav if no filename is provided.

-To be written:

-play [filename] - a filename must be supplied, will playback the given wav file.
+play [required: filename] - a filename must be supplied, will playback the named wav file.
+If only a filename is given it will check the current directory folder for the file.